-The fair value of floating rate instruments is normally their carrying amount.
 The estimated fair value of fixed interest rate instruments is based on estimated future cash flows expected to be received discounted at current interest rates for new instruments with similar credit risk and remaining maturity.
-Discount rates used depend on credit risk of the counterparty and ranged from 4.5% to 24% per annum (2019: 4.5% to 24% per annum).
+Discount rates used depend on credit risk of the counterparty and ranged from 4.5% to 24% per annum (2020: 4.5% to 24% per annum).